“A great story can change the world”

 Who is this for?

-Selected YAS should possess:
+Selected YAS were required to possess:

 Young ASEAN Storytellers can specialise in any of the following: